bashatahamal/bashatahamal.github.io/projects/Adventure-Portal.md

   - Project Management
   - Software Engineering
 summary: Developed an application for sharing shared interests and activities with the right people.
+describe-opening: Working in a team of three University of Hawaii computer engineering undergraduate students, we built a web application, Adventure Portal.
+[Click here](https://adventure-portal.github.io/) to see the team’s project page.
+The problem that the app seeks to solve is that it is often difficult for individuals to organize and find adventures with other people who share the same interests.
+The idea behind Adventure Portal was to create an application that helps individuals explore new activities by having a platform to easily organize events with similar minded people.
+It allows individuals who have an interesting activity to share, explore, and connect with people who share the same passion based on shared interests.
+describe-content:
+  - Creating profiles that pin favorited activities
+  - Creating adventures that other people can browse and join
+  - Searching for adventures based on interests
+describe-closing: From this project, I learned both technical and project management skills.
+On the technical side, I became familiar with the Meteor application framework and strengthened my understanding of HTML and JavaScript.
+I also strengthened my skills involving Git and GitHub for version control.
+In terms of project management, I learned how to effectively break down tasks within a project to smaller incremental steps that we referred to as issues.
+In addition, I learned to create, assign, and manage issues for project milestones through GitHub.

 ---

 ### Project Overview